-Our western diets are often high in calories but severely lacking in micronutrients, so it is very common for American adults to be lacking appropriate levels of certain vitamins and minerals.
-A well-balanced diet should address your nutrition needs, but it is helpful to know where you can find extra of the nutrients you may be lacking.
+Our western diets are often high in calories but severely lacking in micronutrients, so it is very common for American adults to lack the appropriate levels of certain vitamins and minerals.
+A well-balanced diet should address your overall nutrition needs, but it is helpful to know where you can find the extra nutrients you may be lacking.

 - Vitamin A: Vitamin A is needed to help your body grow and develop and is critical in maintenance of the immune system and good vision.
 It can be found in eggs, milk, carrots, sweet potatoes, and cantaloupe.
 More than 50 percent of Americans are deficient in Vitamin A.

 - Vitamin C: We often think of Vitamin C when we’re sick, but this micronutrient does more than just boost your immune system.
 Vitamin C protects the cells from damaging compounds in our bodies and also helps improve the absorption of iron in the body.
 You can get more Vitamin C from oranges, strawberries, tomatoes, kiwi, broccoli, and bell peppers.
 More than 50 percent of Americans are deficient in Vitamin C.

 - Vitamin E: Vitamin E protects the cells from damaging compounds in our bodies and also helps slow the aging process of our cells.
 It’s also great for your skin!
 Vitamin E can be found in avocados, nuts, seeds, whole-grain foods, and dark leafy greens like spinach and kale.
 Approximately 80 percent of Americans are deficient in Vitamin E.